Water Is "The Elixir of Life": It’s Virtually Free Yet 75% of Americans Are Chronically Dehydrated

 Here’s the good news.

-I practice what I preach.
+I practice what I preach, so I can preach what I practice.
 I did it, here are my results.

 Let’s talk about weight loss: